chloeekk/chloeekk.github.io/content/posts/obsidian-plugins/index.md

 **Use cases**: Create dynamic indexes, aggregate notes with specific tags, generate reading lists, project dashboards.

+If you mainly need to filter, sort, and edit note Properties through a graphical interface, try the official Bases core plugin first.
+Dataview remains useful for complex queries, task aggregation, and DataviewJS.
+See the [detailed Bases and Dataview comparison](https://chloevolution.com/posts/obsidian-bases/#what-is-the-difference-between-obsidian-bases-and-dataview).

 ### Search and Navigation

 These plugins help you find and access notes faster.